Discover all the fantastic things to do in the Lake District.

 One of the premier bars and restaurants in Windermere.
 A choice of rooms to dine in and a focus on providing an excellent experience to their guests.
 The Lamplighter offers a great selection of locally sourced food and drinks.

-A unique experience - driving off road in the dales around Windermere with some spectacular views.
 See the Lake District from a whole new perspective on a thrilling guided drive.
 Ideal for all experience levels.

 An undulating walk with magnificent views and the opportunity to visit the National Trust Property of Wray Castle Fitness Level: Basic/moderate Distance: 6 miles Time: 4 hours